Making Mr. Right

 Making Mr. Right is a 1987 American science fiction romantic comedy film directed by Susan Seidelman; starring John Malkovich as Jeff Peters/Ulysses and Ann Magnuson as Frankie Stone.
-It is a loose remake of the 1967 Soviet science fiction film His Name Was Robert.

-This film is primarily about the misadventures between an android and a woman.
+This film is primarily about the relationship between an android and the human woman he begins to fall in love with.

 Plot

-Dr. Jeff Peters (John Malkovich) is an emotionally repressed scientist who cannot stand others because of their intellectual inferiority.
+Dr. Jeff Peters is an emotionally repressed scientist who cannot stand others because of their intellectual inferiority.
 He dreams of deep space exploration, which would be difficult because of the lack of human contact for long periods of time.
 He develops the Ulysses android (which looks exactly like him) for the purpose of space exploration, since an android would not be affected by the isolation.

-Frankie Stone (Ann Magnuson) is hired to do public relations for the project.
-She meets project manager Dr. Ramdas (Harsh Nayyar) and Jeff, who both give Frankie an overview of the Ulysses project.
+Frankie Stone is hired to do public relations for the project.
+She meets project manager Dr. Ramdas and Jeff, who both give Frankie an overview of the Ulysses project.
 As a part of her job, she must get to know the android better, in order to "humanize" him for the benefit of the project's sponsors in Congress.
 However, in his interaction with her, the android develops emotions and develops better social skills than Jeff himself.
 At one point, the android impersonates Jeff in order to leave the laboratory, and stows away in Frankie's Chevrolet Corvair.
-After escaping, he encounters human society at a shopping mall, buys a tuxedo, goes on a date with a woman named Sandy McCleary (Laurie Metcalf) who thinks he is Jeff, reducing her to an emotional wreck, and then loses his head (literally) over Frankie's best friend Trish (Glenne Headly) who has taken refuge in Frankie's apartment after walking out on her husband who is a star on the popular daytime soap opera New Jersey.
+After escaping, he encounters human society at a shopping mall, buys a tuxedo, goes on a date with a woman named Sandy McCleary who thinks he is Jeff, reducing her to an emotional wreck, and then literally loses his head over Frankie's best friend Trish who has taken refuge in Frankie's apartment after walking out on her husband who is a star on the popular daytime soap opera New Jersey.